mggg/mggg-states-qa/README.md

 Available modules:

+- `gdutils.datamine`: a `python` module for mining and listing data sources.
-- `gdutils.dataqa`: `python` module for comparing analyzing and comparing data for QA purposes.
+- `gdutils.dataqa`: a `python` module for comparing analyzing and comparing data for QA purposes.
 Status: In development.
-- `gdutils.extract`: combined script and `python` module for extracting tabular data for data science (data wrangling) purposes.
+- `gdutils.extract`: a script and `python` module for extracting tabular data for data science (data wrangling) purposes.
 A user-friendly, lite wrapper of `geopandas` with the power of `pandas`.

 ## Installation
 ```bash